 Groundwater elevations were measured prior to purging the monitoring wells and sampling groundwater.
-The elevations, as measured by EGC, are approximately one foot higher than those measured by DuPont Environmental Remediation Services (DERS) during their last sampling event (Report No. 90-Q15-153, dated March 14, 1991).
-The groundwater gradient on May 14, 1991, was directed towards the west-southwest at a magnitude of approximately 0.002-foot per foot (see Figure 2).
+The groundwater levels appear to have increased approximately 3.5 feet since fourth quarter 1991 monitoring.
+The groundwater gradient or blanch 3, 1992, was directed towards the southwest at a magnitude of approximately 9,008 foot per foot (see Figure 2).
 Groundwater elevation data are summarized in Table 1.

 Figure 3 represents an interpretive isopleth map of benzene concentrations in groundwater beneath the subject site.
-Laboratory analytical results indicate that the maximum concentration of benzene is highest in monitoring well MW-5.
+Laboratory analytical results indicate that the maximum concentration of benzene is highest in monitoring well MW-4.

-The analytical results for TPHg and BTEX are summarized in Table 2.
+The analytical results for TPH-G and BTEX are summarized in Table 2.
 Laboratory analytical reports are included as Appendix B.